tschutter/recipes/r/dark_chocolate_crackle_cookies.md

 In a small bowl, combine flour, baking powder and salt.
 Mix dry ingredients into wet ingredients, stirring until well combined.
 Fold in chocolate chips.
-Cover and refigerate for at least two hours.
+Cover and refrigerate for at least two hours.

 Heat oven to 350 degrees F.  Line cookie sheets with parchment paper.
 Place powdered sugar in a small bowl.
 Scoop out small teaspoons of